sasaki-group/sasaki-group.github.io/_posts/2025-12-07-author_journey.md

 ## English Version

 🎉 The author's visual journey is now available!
-**Google NotebookLM** reviewed and synthesized 45 sources—including research paper PDFs and web pages—to create this infographic.
+**Google NotebookLM** reviewed and synthesized 45 sources—including research paper PDFs and web pages—to automatically create this infographic.

 We invite you to explore it.